lehnertu/TEUFEL/README.md

 arbitrary external fields and to compute the electromagnetic radiation emitted by these particles using the Liénard-Wiechert formula.

+The particles are distributed over several compute nodes which comminicate using OpenMPI.

 Functionality
 -------------
 - particle tracking using different pusher algorithms (Euler, Vay)<br>